 Hoop houses are a simple way to protect your potted plants from drying winter winds.

-Check out these pictures of a large metal hoop house that collapsed under a heavy snow fall.
+Check out these pictures of a large metal hoop house that collapsed under heavy snowfall.
 Concrete reinforcing mesh will not collapse.

-Once your frame is in place, you hoop house is ready to be covered.
+Once your frame is in place, your hoop house is ready to be covered.
 This is very important:

 Do not cover your plants until they have gone dormant!